Lilac Flowers: 4 Ways to Capture Their Essence

 Cut or chop wilted lilac blooms into small pieces and put into your ason jar.
 You may include flowers, stems and leaves.
 Cover plant matter completely with witch hazel.

-Cover jar, and label with date and contents.
+Cover the jar, and label it with the date and contents.
 Allow to infuse for 2 weeks, occasionally giving the jar a gentle shake to mix the contents.
 After two weeks, strain into a bottle and label.
 Compost the solid plant matter.

 Apply lilac facial toner to your face after washing using a cotton pad or soft cloth.
 Keep refrigerated if desired, though the alcohol in the witch hazel acts as a preservative.